How To Run a PowerShell Script? The 2 Best Methods

 Step 1: Setting the Execution Policy

-When trying to execute PowerShell scripts for the first time, you are likely to encounter an error stating, “cannot be loaded because running scripts is disabled on this system“.
+When trying to execute PowerShell scripts for the first time, you are likely to encounter an error stating, “cannot be loaded because running scripts is disabled on this system.”
 This error occurs because your execution policy is set to Restricted, RemoteSigned, or AllSigned.
-So the first step to running PowerShell scripts is understanding the purpose of the execution policy and configuring it.
+Therefore, the first step to running PowerShell scripts is to understand the purpose of the execution policy and configure it accordingly.

 ↪ The Execution Policy and its Levels